FAQ

 What do I need to pack?
 Do I need formal clothing?

-Expedition cruises are primarily concerned with what happens outside the ship, so dress codes are very relaxed.
-There are no formalities at mealtimes.
+Our expedition cruises are mainly concerned with what happens outside the ship, so dress codes are very relaxed, and there are no formalities at mealtimes.

-At breakfast and lunch, you will wear the clothes you are going outside in (minus the outer gear).
-Once you have changed out of your expedition gear in the evening you will want to put on something casual and comfortable.
-And it is always worth having an extra layer at hand if you are the type that likes to rush out on deck when something is spotted.
+At breakfast and lunch, you’ll wear the clothes you'll be wearing outside (minus the outer gear).
+Once you’ve changed out of your expedition gear in the evening, you’ll probably want to put on something casual and comfortable.
+It’s always worth having an extra layer if you want to rush out on deck if something interesting has been spotted.

-During the daytime around the ship, you will want casual trousers, jeans or smart sportswear, long-sleeve tops and thin jumpers plus a bodywarmer and/or other layers.
+During the day around the ship, you’ll want casual trousers, jeans or smart sportswear, long-sleeve tops, thin jumpers, and a body warmer and/or other layers.
 It will be warm and comfortable inside.

-Evening is casual too – perhaps pack a couple of casual shirts and or skirts/dresses.
+Evening is casual, too – perhaps pack a couple of casual shirts and skirts/dresses.
 Keep footwear to a minimum.
-On board a pair of lightweight trainers or similar (useful for when trying on gear for size) will suffice, while slippers should be worn in your cabin only.
+On board, a pair of lightweight trainers or similar (useful when trying on gear for size) will suffice, while slippers can be worn in your cabin.
+You will be provided with Swan Hellenic Expeditions parkas and rubber muck boots for shore excursions in Antarctica and the High Arctic.

 How much luggage allowance will I have?

 The international allowance (and the number of checked bags) will depend on your airline and class of travel.
-When booking onwards internal flights to your departure port, check that airline’s allowance.
+So when you book international flights to your departure port, check that airline’s allowance.
 Some only permit 15kg per person.
-It is usually possible to buy an extra 5kg but be sure to do this online for both the outward and return flights, before you travel, and keep a copy of the confirmation number and/or email.
+It’s usually possible to buy an extra 5 kilograms or a bag, but be sure to do this online for both the outward and return flights before you travel, and keep a copy of the confirmation number and/or email.

 Will I get seasick?

-Not everyone feels the effect of motion sickness.
-If you know you are prone to it or are unsure, visit your doctor and see advice regarding the best preventative medicine for you (you will need to take tablets prior to boarding).
-A good pharmacist should also be able to offer advice over the counter.
-Check for any conflicts with existing medication.
-Regular cruisers use various methods including tablets, patches and PSI/acupressure bands, but it is not a case of one size fits all.
-If you need medical assistance onboard, our doctor is on hand with advice.
+Not everyone experiences motion sickness, but if you know you are prone to it or are unsure, we recommend visiting your doctor for advice on the best preventative medicine for you (which you will need to take before boarding).
+A knowledgeable pharmacist can also offer guidance over the counter but check for any conflicts with existing medication.
+Regular cruisers use various methods, including tablets, patches, and PSI/acupressure bands, but effectiveness can vary from person to person.
+If you require medical assistance onboard, our doctor can provide advice.

 Are vaccinations required?